Skip to main content

 2. Tool access — lock down permissions correctly.

-4. Model providers — configure provider-specific models.
+4. Model providers — provider-specific setup.

 References